-There are 19 sites with active Management Plan requirements for parameters related to salinity (EC, boron, and TDS).
-There were 83 sample events for EC at 13 sites, with 24 observed exceedances (29%) of the ILRP Trigger Limit for EC.
+There are 19 sites with active Management Plan requirements for parameters related to salinity (specific conductivity, boron, and TDS).
+There were 89 sample events for EC at 12 sites, with 16 observed exceedances (18%) of the ILRP Trigger Limit for specific conductivity.
 Willow Slough also has a Management Plan requirement for boron.
-Four samples were analyzed for boron from Willow Slough and four of those samples exceeded the ILRP Trigger Limit for boron.
+Four samples from Willow Slough were analyzed for boron and two of those samples exceeded the ILRP Trigger Limit for this analyte.